 " I have always enjoyed helping anyone through a difficult time from an early age.
 Our funeral business has given me an opportunity to meet some of the most amazing people and help celebrate the life of a loved one.
-I have been honored to serve families in times of national tragedy (September 11th, Virgina Polytechnical Institute to Iraq and Afghanistan Wars) local tragedies and very personal losses...all of these experiences have made me the owner and director I am today and given me an acute sense of what is truly important in life: family."
+I have been honored to serve families in times of national tragedy (September 11th, Virginia Polytechnical Institute to Iraq and Afghanistan Wars) local tragedies and very personal losses...all of these experiences have made me the owner and director I am today and given me an acute sense of what is truly important in life: family."

 Scott grew up in Nokesville where he graduated from Brentsville District High School and later from the Pittsburgh Institute of Mortuary Science.
 Scott has owned and operated both our Culpeper and Fredericksburg locations for over 28 years and serves in many civic capacities in the local community.
 A member of Rotary, Scott served as president and is a multiple Paul Harris Fellow and a level 3 Major Donor.
-He has been the head lacrosse coach at Culpeper County High School for over 13 years; coaching young men from youth, high school, and Elite travel teams and has taken his team to District/Conference Champions in 2006, 2007, 2013 and 2014 with over a dozen of his players going on to participate in NCAA sports.
+He retired in 2018 as the head lacrosse coach at Culpeper County High School for over 15 years; coaching young men from youth, high school, and Elite travel teams and has taken his team to District/Conference Champions in 2006, 2007, 2013 and 2014 with over a dozen of his players going on to participate in NCAA sports.
 He is a member of Culpeper Baptist Church where he served as a Deacon and is an advocate for suicide prevention/addiction prevention.

 Accounting CoordinatorRead Bio